Troubleshooting AWS CloudShell - AWS CloudShell

 Cause: Your AWS CloudShell VPC environment inherits the network settings of your VPC.

-Solution: To resolve this issue ensure that your VPC is set up correctly to access your resources.
+Solution: To resolve this issue make sure that your VPC is set up correctly to access your resources.
 For more information, see VPC documentation Connect your VPC to other networks and the and the Network Access Analyzer documentation Network Access Analyzer.
 You can find the IPv4 address that the AWS CloudShell VPC environment is using, by running the command `ip -a` inside your environment in the command line prompt, or on the VPC Console page.

 The ENI used by AWS CloudShell for my VPC environment is not cleaned up